Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 Projects to Repair crafted materials, Manses, Artifacts, and other such physical goods are now 1 scale easier.
-I.e. Minor repairs are -3 Scale, Major -2, and Monumental -1 Scale of their base Project cost.
+I.e. Minor repairs are -3 Scale, Major -2, and Monumental -1 against their base Project cost.

+This charm may also be used in the same way for Projects that destroy or demolish such Crafted items.

 ### Mark of the Maker